 The Path of the Hurricane

 After Hurricane Matthew cut a deadly path through the Caribbean and battered the coast of the southern U.S., our Emergency Team responded immediately and now continues recovery work in Haiti, the country that suffered the full force of a Category 4 storm.
 Working with our local partners, Americares is distributing aid shipments in the impact region, strengthening a distribution system, assessing needs, and supporting basic health care for survivors.

 An emergency team also responded in the Carolinas providing medicine and supplies for free clinics in flooded communities.

 Responding to Devastation in Haiti

-In the year folloing the hurricane, our emergency team has worked with the Ministry of Public Health and Population and local partners to assess needs, establish warehouse facilities to handle distribution, coordinate relief efforts and get medical care to survivors with mobile medical teams staffed by Haitian physicians and nurses.
+In the year folloing the hurricane, our emergency team has worked with the Ministry of Public Health and Population and local partners to assess needs, establish warehouse facilities to handle distribution, coordinate relief efforts and get health care to survivors with mobile medical teams staffed by Haitian physicians and nurses.
 Americares initial emergency shipment was among the first aid to arrive in Les Cayes, following a perilous journey through washed out bridges, landslides and other obstacles.
-Our emergency manager reported that many communities beyond Les Cayes have been almost completely leveled.
+Our emergency manager reported that many communities beyond Les Cayes had been almost completely leveled.
 Our Haiti staff in Port-au-Prince continues coordinating and helping to deliver current and future shipments of aid, which include intravenous fluids to treat cholera and medical supplies to treat storm-related injuries and other ongoing health needs.